Polyfolds: A First and Second Look: The essence of polyfolds

-which in the Morse theory example joins the two domains $\R$ to a single domain $\R$, and interpolates between shifts of the two maps that are determined by the gluing parameter in $(R_0,\infty]$, with gluing parameter $\infty$ corresponding to the broken trajectories in $\Ti\cB$.
-Now the natural expectation is to also use this pregluing map (after fixing local slices $\cB_H\subset\cB$ of the $\rm Aut$-action) as chart map for the ambient space $\Ti\cB$ near a broken trajectory.
+In the Morse theory example this map joins the two domains $\R\sqcup\R$ into a single domain $\R$, and it interpolates between shifts of the two maps that are determined by the gluing parameter in $(R_0,\infty]$; here a gluing parameter equal to $\infty$ corresponds to the broken trajectories in $\Ti\cB$.
+At this point, the natural expectation is to also use this pregluing map (after fixing local slices $\cB_H\subset\cB$ of the $\rm Aut$-action) as a chart map for the ambient space $\Ti\cB$ near a broken trajectory.
 However, such pregluing maps are never injective.
-In fact, their kernel varies with the gluing parameter; only the broken trajectories are parametrized uniquely.
+In fact, their kernel varies with the gluing parameter, and only the broken trajectories are parametrized uniquely.
 Polyfold theory resolves this issue by the second fundamentally new concept of the theory: a differential geometry based on {\bf charts from retraction images}, which we introduce in more detail in Section~\ref{ss:ret}.
-Roughly speaking, this allows one to view the pregluing map as a chart map for an M-polyfold, by enriching it with a scale smooth retraction $\rho$ on its domain, so that the pregluing map $\oplus|_{\im\rho}$ restricted to the retraction image\footnote{ Here the fact that this image of $\rho$ is a topological retract of the domain of $\rho$ has no significance; however the retraction property $\rho\circ\rho=\rho$ is crucial for the development of scale calculus on these images. } is a homeomorphism to an open subset of $\Ti\cB$.
+Roughly speaking, this allows one to view the pregluing map as a chart map for an M-polyfold by enriching it with a scale smooth retraction $\rho$ on its domain so that the pregluing map $\oplus|_{\im\rho}$ restricted to the retraction image\footnote { Here the fact that this image of $\rho$ is a topological retract of the domain of $\rho$ has no significance; however the retraction property $\rho\circ\rho=\rho$ is crucial for the development of scale calculus on these images. } is a homeomorphism to an open subset of $\Ti\cB$.
 Diagrammatically we have